 In contrast, if a business or your bank ever did need to email you about something, they would never push you to respond immediately.

-Instead, they will always allow plenty of time because they know that not everyone checks their emails every day.
+Instead, they will always allow plenty of time because they know that not everyone checks their emails daily.

 So, if you have an email urging you to take action immediately, the chances are it is a phishing scam and can be ignored.

 Businesses or your bank would never ordinarily email account or private information out to you as an attachment.
 Rather they would ask you to visit your online account to see documents there.

 But phishing emails will often contain attachments and push you to open an attachment as fast as possible.